Trigger

 namelist:pizza_order=pepperoni_multiple: 'Pepperoni', 'BBQ Chicken';

-This states which values of pizza_type
+This states which values of pizza_type are relevant for which

 settings.
-This means that extra_chicken
+This means that extra_chicken is only relevant when

-- otherwise, it should be in
+pizza_type is 'BBQ Chicken' - otherwise, it should be in

-is relevant for more than
+an ignored state. pepperoni_multiple is relevant for more than

-one value of pizza_type
+one value of pizza_type.

 We should also make sure we don’t order over our budget, especially

 by splashing out on truffles.
-Add the following to [env=BUDGET]
+Add the following to [env=BUDGET]:

 trigger=namelist:pizza_order=truffle: this > 25;